Geron Corporation (GERN) Shares Up Despite Recent Market Volatility

 Conclusion

-In summary, Geron Corporation (GERN) has had a mixed performance as of late.
-Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+To wrap up, the performance of Geron Corporation (GERN) has been mixed in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.